jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

-However, SBDG requires that the Geode property must have the `gemfire.` prefix in Spring Boot `application.properties`.
-This indicates that the property belongs to VMware GemFire.
-Without the `gemfire.` prefix, the property is not appropriately applied to the VMware GemFire cache instance.
+However, [spring-boot-gemfire-name] requires that the [vmware-gemfire-short-name] property must have the `gemfire.` prefix in Spring Boot `application.properties`.
+This indicates that the property belongs to [vmware-gemfire-name].
+Without the `gemfire.` prefix, the property is not appropriately applied to the [vmware-gemfire-name] cache instance.

-It would be ambiguous if your Spring Boot applications integrated with several technologies, including VMware GemFire, and they too had matching properties, such as `bind-address` or `log-file`.
+It would be ambiguous if your Spring Boot applications integrated with several technologies, including [vmware-gemfire-name], and they too had matching properties, such as `bind-address` or `log-file`.

-SBDG makes a best attempt to log warnings when a Geode property is invalid or is not set.
-For example, the following Geode property would result in logging a warning:
+[spring-boot-gemfire-name] makes a best attempt to log warnings when a [vmware-gemfire-short-name] property is invalid or is not set.
+For example, the following [vmware-gemfire-short-name] property would result in logging a warning: